 - How many reports have been made by our employees that indicate their awareness of and sensitivity to ethical issues?

-This statement covers 1 April 2023 to 31 March 2024 and has been approved by the board of Talanos Cybersecurity at the board meeting on 21 August 2023.
+This statement covers 1 March 2024 to 28 February 2025 and has been approved by the board of Talanos Cybersecurity at the board meeting on 5 February 2024.

 Approval on behalf of the board